veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

+### Packer Plugin 1.8.0 - Mar 10th, 2021
+- New Feature: Support for the free Anka Develop license (it will stop the VM instead of suspend)
+- New Feature: You can now upgrade addons with `update_addons: true` on VM start (this will cause the VM to be force-stopped and suspended state to be lost)
+- **Breaking Change:** Packer 1.7.0 is now a requirement!
 ### Anka Virtualization CLI 2.3.4 (2.3.4.128) - Mar 2nd, 2021

 - Bug Fix: Default VNC (running on 590X ports) was frozen